svineet/svineet.github.io/about_this_blog.markdown

 <center>
 <i>
-    a good traveler has no plans, <br/>
+    a good traveler has no fixed plans,<br/>
     and is not intent on arriving<br/>
 </i>
     <b> Lao Tzu, Tao Te Ching </b>